nerrorsec/Google-Dorker/README.md

 # Usage
 #1> pip install -r requirements

-#2> python3 GoogleDorker.py (This tool is strictly made with python3)
+#2> python3 GoogleDorker.py (This tool is strictly made in python3)

 # Note
 > If you think I am missing something, I accept feedback and comments.